-(a) Scheduling Hours of Work
+(b) Scheduling Hours of Work

 The Employer has the right to schedule hours of operation and employee hours of work to meet the changing needs of the business.
-Work schedules, both full and part-time, in each classification, shall be included in a shift selection process as set out below in October of each year and will be posted in the staff break room at least two weeks prior to the scheduled selection date.
+Work schedules, both full and part-time, in each classification, shall be included in a shift selection process as set out below in April and October of each year and will be posted in the staff break room at least two weeks prior to the scheduled selection date.
 Implementation of the new schedule will be the first posted schedule in November.

-(b) Shift Selection Process
+(c) Shift Selection Process

-In October of each year, employees in each classification will select, by classification seniority, days of rest and available shifts to compose a work schedule.
+In April and October of each year, employees in each classification will select, by classification seniority, days of rest and available shifts to compose a work schedule.

-- (1) Regular and casual employees must complete an availability form and submit it to the Employer at least two weeks prior to the shift selection date.
+(1) Regular and casual employees must complete an availability form and submit it to the Employer at least two weeks prior to the shift selection date.
 Regular employees who have work schedules have an option to maintain their work schedule or participate in the shift selection process.
 Regular employees who choose not to participate will not be permitted to select any shifts that are available during the selection process.
-Regular employees may opt to participate by: - (i) Relinquishing one or more work schedule shifts into the selection process, and may access other work schedule shifts, if available on the same days, in order of classification seniority; or - (ii) Placing their entire work schedule shifts, including their days of rest into the selection process; or - (iii) Requesting to relinquish one or more work schedule shifts into the selection process, and may access other work schedule shifts, if available on other workdays, in order of classification seniority, on the condition that the Employer can maintain its complement of core staffing to meet operational requirements.
+Regular employees may opt to participate by:

+(i) Relinquishing one or more work schedule shifts into the selection process, and may access other work schedule shifts, if available on the same days, in order of classification seniority; or

+(ii) Placing their entire work schedule shifts, including their days of rest into the selection process; or

+(iii) Requesting to relinquish one or more work schedule shifts into the selection process, and may access other work schedule shifts, if available on other workdays, in order of classification seniority, on the condition that the Employer can maintain its complement of core staffing to meet operational requirements.
 Such requests will not be unreasonably denied.

-Classification selection will take place on a mutually agreed upon date with a shift manager and the chief shop steward, or designate, in attendance to witness.
+Classification selection will take place on a mutually agreed upon date with a shift manager and the shop steward, or designate, in attendance to witness.
 Employees must be available and prepared to make their selection on that date.
 Participation can be in person or by phone.

-- (2) Employees must be available to work all shifts within the work schedule selected. - (3) Within two weeks of a shift selection, regular employees may submit an amended final availability form for the purpose of accessing additional work as per Clause 15.2(d). - (4) Employees on approved leaves of absence are permitted to participate in the selection process in order of classification seniority.
-The Employer will attempt to make contact with the employee at least two weeks prior to the scheduled selection date. - (5) Where regular employees drop shifts during the selection process, those shifts shall be offered to other regular employees in order of classification seniority, provided they have indicated availability for that available shift. - (6) Where regular employees drop shifts after the selection process, the dropped shifts will be offered to other regular employees in order of classification seniority, for the remainder to the shift selection period, provided they have indicated availability for that available shift. - (7) Except for (1) and (3) above, regular employees are not permitted to change their availability.
+(2) Employees must be available to work all shifts within the work schedule selected.

+(3) Within two weeks of a shift selection, regular employees may submit an amended final availability form for the purpose of accessing additional work as per Clause 15.2(e).

+(4) Employees on approved leaves of absence are permitted to participate in the selection process in order of classification seniority.
+The Employer will attempt to make contact with the employee at least two weeks prior to the scheduled selection date.

+(5) Where regular employees drop shifts during the selection process, those shifts shall be offered to other regular employees in order of classification seniority, provided they have indicated availability for that available shift.

+(6) Regular employees will not be permitted to drop shifts after the shift selection process unless there are extenuating circumstances.
+In such cases, the employee must submit a Leave of Absence request subject to 19.6.
+This temporary leave only applies until the next shift selection process.
+All unscheduled vacation and paid holiday lieu days that are banked are not required to be paid out.

+(7) Except for (1) and (3) above, regular employees are not permitted to change their availability.

-(c) Exchanging Shifts
+(d) Exchanging Shifts